Complete Guide to Santa Barbara Castle: History, Secrets and Practical Tips

 Crowning the city of Alicante from the top of Mount Benacantil, at an altitude of 169 metres, stands the imposing Castle of Santa Barbara.
 This colossal medieval fortress is not only the unmistakable symbol of Alicante’s profile, but also one of the largest and most important fortified complexes in the Iberian Peninsula.
 With the Mediterranean Sea at its feet, guarding the bay, its stones narrate centuries of battles, conquests, alliances and transformations that have sculpted the identity of the Costa Blanca.

-For travellers, walking along its walls is like taking a trip back in time while contemplating the most spectacular panoramic views of the city.
-For the locals, it is the guardian of their history and the stage for indelible legends.
-In this article we detail its exciting historical trajectory, the essential places you should visit, all the options available to climb to its summit and the services it offers to guarantee an unforgettable experience.
+For travellers, walking along its walls is like taking a trip back in time while enjoying the most spectacular panoramic views of the city.
+For the locals, it is the guardian of their history and the stage for unforgettable legends.
+In this article we explore its exciting historical trajectory, the essential places you should visit, all the options available to climb to its summit and the services it offers to guarantee an unforgettable experience.

-1. A History Sculpted in the Rock of Benacantil
+1. History Carved in the Rock of Benacantil

 The origin of human occupation on Mount Benacantil goes back a long way.
 Archaeological excavations have revealed vestiges of the Bronze Age, the Iberian period and the Roman period.
 The strategic position of the mountain was simply perfect: an impregnable rocky mass by the sea that allowed any threat to be spotted miles in advance.

-The Islamic origin and the night of Santa Barbara
+The Islamic origin and the Day of Santa Barbara

-However, the construction of the fortress itself began at the end of the ninth century, during the Muslim domination of Al-Andalus.
-The Arabs called this stronghold a fortified medina, taking advantage of the steep orography to build the first defensive walls.
+The construction of the fortress itself began at the end of the ninth century, during the Muslim rule of Al-Andalus.
+The Arabs transformed this stronghold into a fortified medina, taking advantage of the steep orography to build the first defensive walls.

 The current castle owes its name to a key date in the Christian Reconquest.
 On December 4, 1248, the troops of the infante Alfonso of Castile (the future king Alfonso X the Wise) took the fortress from the Muslims.
-As Victory Day coincided with the feast of Santa Barbara, the site was baptized with the name of the saint, a name that has lasted to this day.
+As the victory coincided with the feast day of Santa Barbara, the site was baptised with the name of the saint, a name that has lasted to this day.

 The history of the castle is full of transfers of control and structural reforms:

 Philip II and the Great Transformation: Between 1562 and 1580, the monarch entrusted the royal engineer Juan Bautista Antonelli with the design of a new fortification system adapted to the use of modern artillery.
-It was during this period that most of the dependencies and bastioned infrastructures that we can visit today in the intermediate and lower enclosures were built.
+It was during this period that most of the structures and bastioned fortifications that we can visit today in the intermediate and lower enclosures were built.

-1296: James II of Aragon conquered the square for the Crown of Aragon and ordered the first major remodelling of the enclosure, transforming it into a fortified medieval fortress.
+1296: James II of Aragon captured the fortress for the Crown of Aragon and ordered the first major remodelling of the enclosure, transforming it into a fortified medieval stronghold.

-Fourteenth century: Peter IV the Ceremonious and, later, Charles V in the sixteenth century, undertook defensive extensions due to the constant threat of Barbary pirate attacks that ravaged the Mediterranean coasts.
+14th century: Peter IV the Ceremonious and, later, Charles V in the 16th century, undertook defensive extensions due to the constant threat of Barbary pirate attacks that ravaged the Mediterranean coasts.

 Centuries of gunpowder, sieges and prisons